 What are the best ways to prevent fleas on dogs?

-There are many effective topical flea prevention products available.
-There also are newer oral products for flea prevention.
+There are many effective topical and oral flea prevention products available.
 Consult with your veterinarian for the best choice for your pet.

 How do you get rid of fleas?